TeaspoonTDA/2023-SIAM-DS-TDA-Minitutorial/README.md

 #### Server Login Information

-To run your computations on a provided Jupyter Server, choose initially login choosing one of the URL's below as instructed:
+To run your computations on a provided Jupyter Server, login by choosing one of the URL's below as instructed:

 - [Server 1](https://github.com/TeaspoonTDA/teaspoon)
 - [Server 2](https://github.com/TeaspoonTDA/teaspoon)
 - [Server 3](https://github.com/TeaspoonTDA/teaspoon)

+You must use the same URL to login for the full minitutorial since these are specific servers where your work will be located.
+At the end of the conference, you will also need to download your work as the servers will not be available after the conference ends.

-Note:  These links will not work until the minitutorial begins and currently redirect the teaspoon repository.
+**Note:**  These links will not work until the minitutorial begins and currently redirect the teaspoon repository.

 #### Local Install